machal/cssmine-content/content/transformations-5.md

 =========================================================

-Thanks to the CSS pixels and the need to reduce file size, there are a lot more problems to solve than a simple question - "Should I use PNG or JPG?".
+Thanks to the CSS pixels and the need to reduce file size, there are a lot more problems to solve than a simple question - “Should I use PNG or JPG?”.

 Before we start, we have to divide web site images into two categories – interface images and content images.